Iowa School Counselors

 School counselors in Iowa have full support of their state government, as each school district works toward the goal of having one qualified professional school counselor for every three hundred fifty students.
 This falls in line with national averages and allows school counselors to best implement their programs effectively without being overwhelmed.
 With this in mind, here are a few more reasons someone should condor becoming a school counselor in Iowa:

-- The average salary for a school counselor in Iowa is around $61,000 per year, with just over $26 per hour.
+- The average salary for a school counselor in Iowa is $54,070 per year.

 - There is a great need for skilled professionals to inform the next generation about serious issues such as violence prevention, bullying prevention, and school safety.